nomadnation-org/membership-contracts/Resident Member Contract.md

 The Service Provider expressly is not liably for any copyright infringements of the Member.

+### Recognition of Constitution

+The Member declares to understand and agree with the [Nomad Nation Constitution](https://github.com/nomadnation-org/constitution/blob/master/The%20Constitution%20of%20Nomad%20Nation.md) in its current form as of the start of the Contract as well as its evolutions in the future.

 ### Governing Law

 This Contract shall be governed by the applicable laws of Bulgaria, where the undersigned Parties reside.